terranum-ch/ToolMap-user-doc/doc/usermanual/projectmanagement.rst

   * :guilabel:`Backup`: create a backup of the project
   * :guilabel:`Manage backup`: open the backup management window
   * :guilabel:`Save as Template`: save your project as a template
+  * :guilabel:`Merge projects`: merge another project in the current project
   * :guilabel:`Export Layer...`: export a layer or the project as shapefile
   * :guilabel:`Export Model as PDF...`: export your data model as PDF
   * :guilabel:`Edit`: edit the project